solidpayorg/gitmark/README.md

 ## Motivation

-Gitmark, was originally created to facilitate the [marking](https://github.com/project-bitmark/marking/wiki) use case, which aims to allow global, distributed, reputation trees, to be grounded in a block chain
+Gitmark was originally created to facilitate the [marking](https://github.com/project-bitmark/marking/wiki) use case, which aims to allow global, distributed reputation trees to be grounded in a blockchain.

 What is made possible, is a way to provide consensus on a definitive git branch/chain, in order to ensure that the history has not been tampered with